doc-metrix/memory-node/README.md

 #### metrics.dexists( name )

-Checks whether a device having the provided `name` is known to have associated metric specifications.
+Checks whether a device having the provided `name` is known to have associated metric documentation.

 ``` javascript
 metrics.dexists( 'ram' );